 When considering customer retention tactics, every company is unique.
 It may take one, two, or a mix of multiple recommendations to keep more customers in orbit- all depending on the needs of the customer, as well as the company ecosystem as a whole.

-ZVerse’s 3D Design On Demand platform allows any level of user to get parts designed for manufacturing with ease.
+ZVerse’s CAD as a Service (CADaaS) platform allows any level of user to get parts designed for manufacturing with ease.
 For beginners who have only drawings or sketches to those with just an idea and description, they can turn concepts into 3D printable files and 3D printed parts.
 The projects are matched with design expertise with cost quoted up front and the end user has control over the life of the project and can view the models prior to print.
 These solutions make ZVerse a valuable partner in the search for legacy parts.